modlfo/VultModules/content/Dopamine.md

 ### Training the Neurons

 We can influence the memories of our neurons by providing feedback with the LOVE or HATE buttons.
-These buttons rate the **previously played sequence**.
+These buttons rate the **previously output sequence**.
 If we like the previous sequence, pressing the LOVE button will tell the neurons that we liked the sequence we heard and it is gonna learn to provide sequences alike.
 The HATE button does the opposite.
 It will train the neurons to avoid the previous played sequence.
+It will take a few presses of LOVE/HATE until you start listening the effect in the output sequence.

 You have to consider that the output is at every moment affected by the value of the DEFECTS knob.